oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Credential Leakage via Referer Headers {#credential_leakage_referrer}

-Authorization codes or values of `state` can unintentionally be disclosed to attackers through the Referer HTTP header (see [@RFC7231], Section 5.5.2), by leaking either from a client's web site or from an AS's web site.
-Note: even if specified otherwise in [@RFC7231], Section 5.5.2, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues as illustrated by Chromium Issue 168213 [@bug.chromium].
+The contents of the authorization request URI or the authorization response URI can unintentionally be disclosed to attackers through the Referer HTTP header (see [@RFC7231], Section 5.5.2), by leaking either from the AS's or the client's web site, respectively.
+Most importantly, authorization codes or `state` values can be disclosed in this way.
+Although specified otherwise in [@RFC7231], Section 5.5.2, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues as illustrated by Chromium Issue 168213 [@bug.chromium].

 ### Leakage from the OAuth Client

 Leakage from the OAuth client requires that the client, as a result of a successful authorization request, renders a page that

-  * contains links to other pages under the attacker's control (ads, faq, ...) and a user clicks on such a link, or
+  * contains links to other pages under the attacker's control and a user clicks on such a link, or
-  * includes third-party content (iframes, images, etc.), for example if the page contains user-generated content (blog).
+  * includes third-party content (advertisements in iframes, images, etc.), for example if the page contains user-generated content (blog).

-As soon as the browser navigates to the attacker's page or loads the third-party content, the attacker receives the authorization response URL and can extract `code`, `access token`, or `state`.
+As soon as the browser navigates to the attacker's page or loads the third-party content, the attacker receives the authorization response URL and can extract `code` or `state` (and potentially `access token`).

 ### Leakage from the Authorization Server

-In a similar way, an attacker can learn `state` if the authorization endpoint at the authorization server contains links or third-party content as above.
+In a similar way, an attacker can learn `state` from the authorization request if the authorization endpoint at the authorization server contains links or third-party content as above.

 ### Consequences